N. Provisions

 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they become due.
 The Company manages its liquidity risk by ensuring, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable losses or risk to the Company's reputation.
 Prudent liquidity risk management implies maintaining sufficient cash and marketable securities and the availability of funding through an adequate amount of committed credit facilities to meet obligations when due.
 Due to the nature of the business, the Company maintains flexibility in funding by maintaining availability under committed facilities.
 The Company's treasury team is responsible for liquidity, funding as well as settlement management.
 In addition, processes and policies related to such risks are overseen by senior management.
 Management monitors the Company's liquidity position through rolling forecasts on the basis of expected cash flows.

-40 Leases Company as lessee
+43 LEASES Company as lessee

-The Company has opted for the new tax regime U/s 115BAA of the Income Tax Act from Financial Year ended 31st March, 2023.
+The Company has opted for the new tax regime U/s 115BAA of the Income Tax Act from Financial Year ended 31st March 2023.
 The Company has carried forward losses and unabsorbed depreciation of earlier years.
 Therefore, the Company has not accounted any Income Tax on the profits earned during the year.

-Deferred Tax assets arise on account of carried forward losses and unabsorbed tax depreciation.
+Deferred Tax assets arises on account of carried forward losses and unabsorbed tax depreciation.
 As a prudent measure DTA is not recognised since it is not probable that future taxable profits will be available against which carried forward losses and unabsorbed tax depreciation can be utilised.

-The Company did not have any material transactions with companies struck off under Section 248 of the Companies Act, 2013 or Section 560 of Companies Act, 1956 during the financial year.
+The Company did not have any transactions with companies struck off under Section 248 of the Companies Act, 2013 or Section 560 of Companies Act, 1956 during the financial year.

 (ii) The Company has not been declared wilful defaulter by any bank or financial institution or other lender or government or any government authority.